| Copyright | (c) digitally induced GmbH 2020 |

 Returns a value from the current controller context

-Throws an exception if the there is no value with the type inside the context
+Throws an exception if there is no value with the type inside the context

 Example: Read the current user from the context